leomaurodesenv/leomaurodesenv/README.md

 What do I do?
 I solve problems using data.
 I currently work as a Data Scientist developing Artificial Intelligence solutions to solve complex problems and improve customer experience.
 I also experienced developing business intelligence reports, and developing data-related products, acting as a data product manager.

 Besides, I am passionate about teaching.
-I am also work as MBA Tutor and Professor, in Data Science and Artificial Intelligence courses (graduate courses).
+I had worked as an Adjunct Professor during my Master's degree.
+Currently, I am acting as Master in Business Administration (MBA) Tutor and Professor, in Data Science and Artificial Intelligence courses (graduate courses).

 Finally, I am always studying new artificial intelligence techniques, because "the joy of thinking and learning makes us think and learn even more" _(Aristotle)_.